 Who can have a birth registered in Hungary, and how to do it?

 Follow this procedure if you wish to have the birth of a child registered and if at least one of the parents has proof of his or her Hungarian citizenship.
 You can also request a passport at the same time.
 If the child is under 6 years of age, the passport will be issued before his or her birth is registered.
-The procedure takes an average of 6-8 months (without the passport procedure), but please note that the in some cases it could take longer!
+The procedure takes an average of 6-8 months (without the passport procedure), but please note that in some cases, it could take longer!

 The birth of all Hungarian citizens must be registered in Hungary on the application of the parents or the citizens themselves.

 The application may only be submitted in person with both parents present.
 Mailed-in applications will be sent back without consideration.

 The application may be submitted at the representation in whose consular district you reside and during extramural consular days.

 How much is the fee?

 Birth registration is free of charge.
 However, we charge a service fee for applications submitted during extramural consular days; also consular assistance fee is applicable in certain cases.
 You'll find more information about consular fees HERE.
 All fees are payable only by debit or credit cards (VISA, MasterCard, Discover).